Ditectrev/Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Involve the complete Scrum Team in making a decision.
 - [x] Use coaching techniques; such as open questions and active listening.
 - [ ] Ask an external agile coach what they recommend.
-- [ ] Ask team members to take the issue up with to the company’s Human Resources department.
+- [ ] Ask team members to take the issue up with to the company's Human Resources department.

 **[⬆ Back to Top](#table-of-contents)**